mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 that I'm a bit vague
 about "chunk of code."
 That was deliberate.
-The reason is because views come in multiple forms.
+The reason is that views come
+in multiple forms.
 To call views *functions*
 would only be part